 Note: This book is out of date and an updated version is now available.

 PhoneGap Essentials was based on PhoneGap 2.x.
 At the time, the development team was still working through the migration to the open source Apache Cordova project, so doing a book on PhoneGap made sense.
 Since then, Apache Cordova 3 as well as PhoneGap 3 have been released and have changed dramaticaly from what is described in this book.
-So, with the help of my publisher, I have released an update to PhoneGap Essentials called Apache Cordova 3 Programming.
+So, with the help of my publisher, I released an update to PhoneGap Essentials called Apache Cordova 3 Programming and another update called Apache Cordova 4 Programming.

 The second half of PhoneGap Essentials, the part that is all about the Cordova APIs has been rewritten and is now available as Apache Cordova API Cookbook.